 DC External Rotor Motors

 Direct current (DC) external rotor motors are typically designed to run on 24 or 48 VDC supply; performance may vary accordingly.
-Speed control is much simpler with DC in comparison to AC motorized impellers because there is no need for an external device.
+Speed control is much simpler with DC, when compared to AC motorized impellers, because there is no need for an external device.
 The speed of DC motorized impellers can be controlled using either a 1-10 VDC signal or through pulse-width modulation (PWM).

 EC External Rotor Motors